The Gallery at SPSCC is proud wrap up the 2017-18 school year with two outstanding shows highlighting student success in art and collaboration.

 South Puget Sound Community College (SPSCC) and the Thurston Group of Washington State are bringing Historically Black Colleges and Universities (HBCUs) to Olympia to meet and enroll students on Saturday, Feb.
 24, 2018.

 The 14th Students of Color Recruiting Day offers students of color a chance to meet HBCU representatives who are ready to enroll and award scholarships to students.

 Via Washington State Board for Community and Technical Colleges

 Please welcome Daniela Suarez who will serve as the SBCTC Legislative intern for the 2018 legislative session.
 She is a 2nd year student at South Puget Sound Community College as well as the Senator of Legislative Affairs for her college.
 She is pursuing an Associates in Arts Degree and will be completing her degree in the spring of 2018.
 She plans on transferring to a 4 year university to complete her Bachelor’s degree in International Relations and Political Science.

-Three students from South Puget Sound Community College (SPSCC) were awarded scholarships on Saturday evening at the annual Martin Luther King, Jr. Banquet.
-Students Bryan Hooper and Alex Bledsoe were honored by the Thurston Group of Washington State for their academic success, community service, and extra-curricular activities that align with the values of the Thurston Group.
-Student Francisco Tamayo, Jr. was awarded by Gateway Rotary Club for his service in diversity and inclusivity.
+Two students from SPSCC were awarded scholarships at the annual Martin Luther King, Jr. Banquet on Jan.
+13, 2018.
+Leslie Vazquez and Austin Escalera were honored by the Thurston Group of Washington State for their success in academics at SPSCC and beyond that aligns with the values of the Thurston Group.